Skip to main content

 How to Apply

-All applicants to GTPCI degree programs should complete the BSPH's general application for graduate admission.
+All applicants to GTPCI degree programs must complete the Bloomberg School's general application for graduate admission.
+Please review the School's How to Apply page regarding application requirements.

-a) background information relevant to the applicant's interest in the GTPCI program;
+• Background information relevant to the applicant's interest in the GTPCI program

-c) how the GTPCI program is seen as advancing these goals;
+• How the GTPCI program is seen as advancing these goals

-d) interactions to date with potential mentors within the sponsoring clinical division or department including any prior or ongoing research experience and/or plans for identifying and selecting a mentor/preceptor for the program's research requirement;
+• Interactions to date with potential mentors within the sponsoring clinical division or department including any prior or ongoing research experience and/or plans for identifying and selecting a mentor/preceptor for the program's research requirement

-e) which of the four GTPCI pathways (General Clinical Investigation, Data Science, Disease-Specific Studies, or Health Services Research) is most congruent with your career goals (if you unsure, this can be stated and then once accepted, members of the GTPCI Academic Committee will help advise you on the most appropriate pathway).
+• Which of the four GTPCI pathways (General Clinical Investigation, Data Science, Disease-Specific Studies, or Health Services Research) is most congruent with your career goals (if you unsure, this can be stated and then once accepted, members of the GTPCI Academic Committee will help advise you on the most appropriate pathway)

 PhD applicants who currently hold a Postdoctoral Fellowship or Jr. Faculty appointment within a JHU Clinical Department, one of the letters should be from the Division or Departmental Director (or Training Program Director) indicating any financial support (stipend, tuition) being provided during the didactic year, and confirming support for two additional years of research training.

 The letter of support must specifically state, "I (we) understand that the GTPCI program requires at least three years of support for completion of coursework and thesis research.
-We will support Dr. XXX with a fellowship stipend or salary for three years, and protect his/her time so that full time is available for coursework the first year, and at least 80% time is available for research in the second and third program years.
+We will support Dr. XXX with a fellowship stipend or salary for three years, and protect his/her time so that full-time (i.e. at least 80% of time inclusive of holiday and weekend clinical activities) is available for coursework the first year, and at least 80% time is available for research in the second and third program years.
 Tuition charges for the program will be handled by...” (indicate source of support, or applications pending).

 A second letter should be from an identified mentor (or potential mentor) if established from the sponsoring department or division.
 If a preceptor has not yet been identified for any reason, the second letter should be from the candidate explaining the circumstances.
 Letters from others who may have first-hand knowledge of the candidate's abilities (either clinical or research) are encouraged.